-Nearly all Japanese speakers reside in Japan - only about 3 million live abroad.
-Japanese is a language isolate, unrelated to any other languages - with the exception of a few languages spoken on the Ryūkyū Islands, which are sometimes considered dialects of Japanese.
-Despite this, up to 50% of Japanese vocabulary comes from Chinese.
-English has also supplied many words - although Japanese pronunciation rules, which dictate that all consonants must be separated by a vowel, mean that pronunciation may get altered, so takushī is taxi and uwettosūtsu is wetsuit.Learn Japanese with uTalk
+Nearly all Japanese speakers live in Japan - only about 3 million live abroad.
+Japanese is a language isolate, unrelated to any other languages except a few on the Ryūkyū Islands, which are usually considered dialects of Japanese.
+Although they aren't in the same language family, up to 50% of Japanese vocabulary comes from Chinese.
+English has also supplied many words, which have to be altered to suit Japanese pronunciation rules: takushī is taxi and uwettosūtsu is wetsuit.Learn Japanese with uTalk

 Japanese has a colour, mizu, which doesn't exist in all other languages - in English it might be called sky blue.

 The Japanese compliment someone by calling them an egg with eyes - tamago gata no kao - meaning someone with a beautiful, oval-shaped face.

 Research shows that Japanese is one of the fastest spoken languages in terms of syllables spoken per second.

 Over 2500 words and phrases, across 60+ topics covering everyday situations

 Practise speaking and compare your pronunciation with native speakers